jido/Arcadam/README.md

 Item 3:: Third description
 ```

-Ordered and unordered list markers can be repeated to indicate the level, just like [headers](#headers).

-The nesting level of a description list can be increased by adding another ":".

-Lists can nest inside each other.
+A list that immediately follows an item from another list is automatically
+nested.
 Leading whitespace has no effect.

+Ordered and unordered list markers can be repeated to indicate the level,
+just like [headers](#headers).
+Additional levels can be used in a
+description list by adding another ":" each time.

+However the levels are not enforced so you could have a list level 1 (\*)
+nested inside a list level 2 (\*\*).
+It is good style to match the marker
+level with the nesting level of the list.

 Example: